vmware/vic/doc/user_doc/vic_app_dev/using_volumes_with_vic.md

 - You can optionally set the capacity of a volume by specifying the `--opt Capacity` option when you run `docker volume create`.
 If you do not specify the `--opt Capacity` option, the volume is created with the default capacity of 1024MB.

-  If you do not specify a unit for the capacity, the volume is created with a capacity in megabytes.
+  If you do not specify a unit for the capacity, the default unit will be in Megabytes.
   <pre>docker -H <i>virtual_container_host_address</i>:2376 --tls volume create
 --opt VolumeStore=<i>volume_store_label</i>
 --opt Capacity=2048
 --name <i>volume_name</i></pre>
-- To create a volume with a capacity in gigabytes or terabytes, include `GB`, or `TB` in the value that you pass to `--opt Capacity`.
+- To create a volume with a capacity in megabytes, gigabytes, or terabytes, include `MB`, `GB`, or `TB` in the value that you pass to `--opt Capacity`.
 The unit is case insensitive.

   <pre>docker -H <i>virtual_container_host_address</i>:2376 --tls volume create
 --opt VolumeStore=<i>volume_store_label</i>